girder/girder/docs/plugins.rst

 Then, you can hook into the event of a user logging in via OAuth.
 You can hook in either before the Girder user login has occurred, or afterward.
-In our case, we want to do it after the Girder user has been established:
+In our case, we want to do it after the Girder user has been fetched (or created, if this is the first time logging in with these OAuth credentials).

 .. code-block:: python